ilmar2021/english_v2/README.md

     - Freedom to travel and work from anywhere.
     - Flexibility in work hours.
     - Opportunity to experience different cultures.
-- **Design Tips**: Consider using bullet points for clarity.
-Add icons or small images next to each point to make the slide more visually appealing.

 ### 3: Challenges